-- · Your parents moved to a different state after you received at least one semester of award payment. - You continued to live in New Jersey at the time your parents moved. - · You continue to be enrolled in a New Jersey institution.
+- Your parents moved to a different state after you received at least one semester of award payment. - You continued to live in New Jersey at the time your parents moved. - You continue to be enrolled in a New Jersey institution.

 Be aware that a letter indicating your parent's date of move as well as documentation of your current New Jersey address is required.
+The final decision on state grant eligibility is made by the Higher Education Student Assistance Authority (HESAA).